Why should autoencoders work?

+In this paper, we adopt the standard convention that manifolds are the special case of manifolds with boundary for which the boundary is empty.

-This may be interpreted as a ``probably approximately correct (PAC)'' theorem for autoencoders complementary to recent PAC theorems obtained in the manifold learning literature \cite{fefferman2016testing,pmlr-v75-fefferman18a,fefferman2023fitting}.
-It asserts that, for any finite training set $S$ of data points in $K$, there is an autoencoder $G\circ F$ with error smaller than $\varepsilon$ on $S$ such that the ``generalization'' error will also be smaller than $\varepsilon$ on any test data in $K\setminus K_0$.
-(A related idea seems to have appeared in \cite[Fig.~4]{hecht-nielsen1995replicator}, but without a general statement or proof.)
+Theorem~\ref{th:pac} may be interpreted as a ``probably approximately correct (PAC)'' theorem for autoencoders complementary to recent PAC theorems obtained in the manifold learning literature \citep{fefferman2016testing,pmlr-v75-fefferman18a,fefferman2023fitting}.
+Our theorem asserts that, for any finite training set $S$ of data points in $K$, there is an autoencoder $G\circ F$ with error smaller than $\varepsilon$ on $S$ such that the ``generalization error'' will also be uniformly smaller than $\varepsilon$ on any test data in $K\setminus K_0$.